alchem1ster/AddOns-Update-Tool/README.md

 ### Configuration file
 Before using this script, you need to configure the list of repositories (AddOns) for updating.
 Just see how this is done in the `config_example.json` file.
-In general terms, it is a simple [JSON](https://en.wikipedia.org/wiki/JSON "JSON") file, where you need to specify the repository URL and the branch you want to clone (usually it will be `master`):
+In general terms, it is a simple [JSON](https://en.wikipedia.org/wiki/JSON "JSON") file, where you need to specify the repository URL and the branch you want to clone (usually it will be `master` or `main`):
 ```json
 {
 	"URL1" : "master",